Prachi Gupta: On the Myth of the Model Minority, Creating Meaning from Tragedy in Art, and Her Debut Memoir ‘They Called Us Exceptional’

 MC: As someone who has both lived and research experience in the intersection of the model minority myth and American exceptionalism, what are your thoughts on the opposing ideologies that Usha Vance and Kamala Harris present?
 What has surprised you about this political situation?
 What was your initial reaction?

 PG: It was a mix of intense motions.
 I've been really critical of the Biden administration, and the way that they've handled the genocide in Palestine, against Palestinians is unconscionable.
-For a long time, my politics have, I think, become “radical,” but I don't see anything radical about wanting people to not die, wanting equity, wanting livable conditions and wages for all people, considering healthcare a universal and human right.
+For a long time, my politics have, I think, been called “radical,” but I don't see anything radical about wanting people to not die, wanting equity, wanting livable conditions and wages for all people, considering healthcare a universal and human right.
 Trump’s election was my wake-up call and the root of my strong desire for change.
 But it's been hard to balance that desire for liberation that I don't think will come from either political party within America, with the reality, as a person of color, as an Indian American, that this moment is historic.
 It is a meaningful milestone to have a Black woman, a South Asian woman, running for President.
 There is a part of me that's really excited.
 These conflicting feelings are not unique to me.
 And now, Usha Vance is also involved in this election; it really primes all the stories of Indian American exceptionalism to really take root.
 When people ask: How can an Indian woman support all this?
 Well, if you understand the historical context, if you understand the model minority, and when you have done very well in America, and you don’t understand the specific reasons and privileges you have, then it's really easy to dismiss obstacles that exist for other people.
 It's really easy to see America as a meritocracy, so I don't think it's a huge leap.
 We shouldn’t be surprised that you can have two women who share the same heritage and represent very different things.

 MC: A lot of the book has been about unlearning culture, your parents upbringing, your worldview.
 What are some values you cherish from your family?